-Santa Barbara is normally depicted as a beautiful coastal area with sunshine and sandy beaches, but believe it or not, every once in a while, rain clouds do appear here.
+Santa Barbara is normally depicted as a beautiful coastal area with sunshine and sandy beaches, but believe it or not, every once in a while, there are Santa Barbara rain clouds.
 These clouds force us to seek alternate plans from lounging on the beach.
 But much of what makes this area great is the multitude of other outdoor activities not requiring sunshine.
 Here are a few ideas for fun on those less than perfect beach days.

 Go to the Beach